 An American Sign Language club encourages members to learn and teach each other sign language.
 It stresses the importance of learning ASL and can offer classes to the rest of the school or larger community if they are interested.

 A Hospital volunteer club provides volunteers at local hospitals or retirement homes.
-They can also hold fundraisers for the hospitals, and it is a great way for students interested to gain experience in the medical field.
+They can also hold fundraisers for the hospitals, and it is a great way for students interested in gaining experience in the medical field.

 An environmental club is a club where members discuss strategies for reducing their carbon footprint.
-They can plant trees and start initiatives at their school that fight for the introduction of environmentally conscious policies.
+They can plant trees and start initiatives at their school to promote the introduction of environmentally conscious policies.
 They can also get sponsorship from many environment-based charities.

-You are probably wondering how starting a club in high school is impressive to colleges.
-Establishing a club instead of simply joining a pre-existing one shows that you are a leader who takes initiative.
+You are probably wondering how starting a club in high school impresses colleges.
+Establishing a club instead of simply joining a preexisting one shows that you are a leader who takes initiative.
 It speaks highly of your personality, skills, and passions outside of traditional academics, demonstrating that you are a well-rounded candidate.

 Starting a club in high school does look good, but do not take on the task just for praise.
 Not only is it a time-consuming feat, but admissions officers will be able to tell if your intentions are disingenuous.
 They will evaluate each facet of your club, from its size and purpose to its accomplishments and any charitable work completed.